Backbeats (A Knight's Tale) A Knight's Tale (2001)

 10. [28m] William wins his early Rouen matches and the herald cries "Behold my Lord Ulrich, the rock, the hard place."

 Chaucer's heraldry escalates with every match William wins.
 By the third round the announcer is rolling out epithets — "the rock, the hard place, the giver of pain, the bringer of woe" — over a crowd chanting Lichtenstein.
-William is jousting and winning under a name no one can pronounce, with a backstory no one can verify, and the initial approach is delivering exactly what it was designed to deliver: ascent by hidden merit under a false identity.
+William is jousting and winning under a name no one can pronounce, with a backstory no one can verify.

-13. [30m] William's cobbled secondhand armor splits during a match and the local armorers refuse him.
+11. [30m] William's cobbled secondhand armor cracks during a match and the local armorers refuse to repair it.

-Kate, a young woman running a smithy after her late husband's death, intercepts the squires.
-The town's other armorers have told her she is good with horseshoes, not armor.
+Kate, a young woman running a smithy, intercepts the squires after the other armorers have refused them.
+The town's other armorers have told her she is "good with horseshoes, not armor."
 She is asking for a chance to make armor.
 William, with no other option, accepts.
-The initial approach has just absorbed a second outsider — a woman doing a man's trade, attached to William's project for the same reason Chaucer is: the sanctioned guild has refused her, and William is outside the sanction.

 15. [44m] Between matches Chaucer formally introduces Jocelyn to "Sir Ulrich" and William cannot speak.

 Outside the lists Chaucer brokers an introduction.
 Jocelyn is presented; William, in armor, in character as Ulrich, opens his mouth and produces nothing intelligible.
-The film plays the courtly-romance scene as physical comedy.
-The impersonation strategy has a specific cost the audience now sees clearly: William cannot court Jocelyn as himself because Ulrich is who she has been told he is, and Ulrich does not yet have a voice to offer her.
+William cannot court Jocelyn as himself because Ulrich is who she has been told he is.

 16. [50m] In the Rouen final Adhemar dominates William on the lists and delivers the first "weighed and measured" speech.
 (Escalation 1)

 The Rouen final.
 Adhemar rides cleanly through every pass; William takes the hits and holds his seat but cannot land.
 After the final unhorsing-attempt fails, Adhemar circles, looks down through his open visor, and delivers the formula that will recur three times in the film: "you have been weighed, you have been measured, and you have been found wanting."
-The initial approach has hit its ceiling.
-Forged patents and a competent record are not enough — even with hidden-merit ascension working, William cannot beat Adhemar at the central event.
-He refuses to compete in the sword going forward — tournament champion or nothing — and accepts Kate's offer of new, lighter armor.
-The project upgrades but does not yet shift.
+William refuses to compete in the sword going forward — tournament champion or nothing — and accepts Kate's offer of new, lighter armor.

 17. [52m] In the camp afterward Wat and Roland press William to drop the joust; William refuses to let Adhemar laugh at him again.

 In the tent William is bandaged and morose.
 Wat and Roland argue for cutting losses.
-William's refusal — let Adhemar laugh at me again? no — is the small, angry version of the line that becomes the climax.
-The initial approach is being defended past its competence ceiling.
-Sets up Kate's better-tools intervention in the next beat.
+William's refusal: let Adhemar laugh at me again? no. Sets up Kate's better-tools intervention in the next beat.

 20. [62m] In the Paris lists William begins to win and the crowd starts chanting "Ulrich."